-Baby baths are cute and convenient early on, but sooner or later, Baby will look beyond the walls of his plastic tub with the gaze of a fishing boat captain and wonder what uncharted waters await beyond.
+Baby baths are cute and convenient early on, but sooner or later, Baby will look beyond the walls of their plastic tub with the gaze of a fishing boat captain and wonder what uncharted waters await beyond.

 How to transition your baby to the bathtub

-Once Baby outgrows his fun-size bath spot, it’s time to move them to the next step.
+Once Baby outgrows their fun-size bath spot, it’s time to move them to the next step.
 At some point all parents must start washing Baby in a regular bathtub.
 And when that time comes, you can make the transition easier for you both by sticking to these baby-centric traditions for the high seas.

 Provide a captain’s chair:

 Many parents start the baby-bath-to-big-tub switch once their babies are able to sit independently for short periods of time, which might happen around 7 months after birth.
 But since there’s so much space in a grown-up tub, even the parents of strong sitters sometimes add a baby bath seat to the tub floor.
-Not only will a bath seat offer Baby plenty of support, it will also keep him from laying down or crawling around in the tub.
+Not only will a bath seat offer Baby plenty of support, it will also keep them from laying down or crawling around in the tub.

 All hands on deck!